Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Conclusion

 \section{Conclusion}

-Recognizing the complexity of the tables in the real world and using more challenging dataset for solving TI tasks is essential.
+Recognizing the complexity of the tables in the real-world and using more challenging dataset for solving TI tasks is essential.
 This is because employing a more complex dataset not only reflects real-world scenarios more accurately, but also ensures that models are robust and effective in handling complex table structures.
 We demonstrated that using a more complex dataset requires the accurate recognition of NER in tables before addressing the other tasks.
-Our evaluation showed that NER within tables is a challenging task even for the state-of-the-art LLMs.
+Our evaluation showed that NER within tables is a challenging task even for the current state-of-the-art LLMs.
 A solution to the NER in tables is the first step towards achieving a complete and correct information extraction from tables.

-As future work, we aim to extend the evaluation to the entity linking task using the proposed dataset.
-Additional effort work on extending the Wiki-TabNER dataset and improving the NER annotations is also needed.
-Another interesting continuation is to evaluate if the LLMs have seen the tables during training.
-We release the proposed dataset, alongside the evaluation framework for LLMs online.
+The proposed dataset is documented and publicly available for download\footnote{\url{https://github.com/table-interpretation/wiki_table_NER}}.
+Its more than 200 downloads to date demonstrate its relevance and utility for the research community.
+By facilitating further advancements in information extraction from tables, this dataset serves as a valuable resource for ongoing and future studies.

+As future work, we aim to extend the Wiki-TabNER dataset with additional tables and to improve the NER annotations.
+We are already exploring on expanding the evaluation to multi-label classification.
+This would allow entities to be associated with multiple labels from multiple levels (both Athlete and Person as correct labels) and ensure more fair evaluation of the LLMs.
+The current state of the dataset includes all the necessary info for expanding to multi-label classification (by expanding the subclasses of the current classes).
+Furthermore, we plan to extend the evaluation to the EL task on the proposed dataset.
 We hope we can stimulate interest in future research on the topic of table NER and facilitate these endeavors with the proposed dataset.